zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/02-developer-guide/writing-a-similar-results-contributor.md

 1. Add the Knowledge Base Display widget to a page, followed by the Similar Results widget.

+1. Open the widget configuration of the Similar Results widget, and make sure to set a value of _1_ for these settings:

+    Minimum Term Frequency: 1
+    Minimum Document Frequency: 1

 1. Click on one of the KB Articles to select it for display, as the main asset.

     The Similar Results widget now shows other related KB Articles.